-The above question brings to memory the month of month year during my tenure with ABC.
+The above question brings to memory the month of Dec 2015 during my tenure with ABC.
 My mettle as an engineer was tested when I was assigned a cutting-edge, highly specialized AS400 technology project for developing “anti-money laundering” computer software.
 I assumed responsibility for leading a 4-member team towards learning this technology and implementing the project.
-We were required to develop computer software capable of generating reports on financial transactions across a variety of global geographies.
+We were required to develop computer software capable of generating reports on financial transactions across 27 countries!

 The key reason for developing the tool was to bring my idea to fruition.
 I had confidence it is value.
 I also seized the opportunity to enhance my abilities at multi-tasking and achieve more in lesser duration.